-One common application for video speed amplifiers which include a disable pin is to wire multiple amplifier outputs together, then select which one of several possible video inputs to source onto a single line.
-This simple "Wired-OR Video Multiplexer" can be easily implemented using the OP2690I-14D (SO-14 package only), as shown in Figure 6.
+One common application for video speed amplifiers that include a disable pin is to wire multiple amplifier outputs together, then select which one of several possible video inputs to source onto a single line.
+This simple wired-OR video multiplexer can be easily implemented using the OP2690I-14D (SO-14 package only), as shown in Figure 6.